 While there could be a number of reasons why you’re dealing with cash flow problems, one of the obvious places to start is by opening your books and seeing what’s going on with your invoices.
 This means looking into which invoices have been issued, paid and received.
 By tracking your money movement, you should have a better understanding on what’s going on with your cash flow.

 Of course, there’s another important part of bookkeeping.
 Making sure that clients pay their invoices on time—which will increase cash flow.
 Over the years, I've learned the hard way how to help payments get in on time, without having to turn to financing or factoring.

 And, through blood, sweat and tears; here are the twelve ways that you can accomplish this goal.

 Related Article: How to Collect Overdue Bills From Good Customers

 No matter the size of your business, cash flow is arguably the most important determination in whether or not your business succeeds or fails.
 While this may sound obvious, the sooner you send out invoices to clients, the sooner you’ll get paid—which means that the cash will keep pumping in.

 Whenever you’ve completed a project, you want to send out an invoice so that you won’t forget about it later.
 After all, you’re extremely busy and it’s easy to let an invoice get overlooked.

 However, prioritizing invoicing doesn’t just mean sending out bills in a timely manner.
 It also means following up on any invoices that are overdue.
 Again, if you aren’t bringing in any money, how can you pay your bills?
 Software has now made this task much easier.
-Here is the best invoicing guide on how to bill, follow up and get paid.
-It walks you through all the necessary steps to get paid.

 2. Don’t Leave Out Specific Details